Usaamakhan/replit-twibbon/TASKS.md

      - Set `banReason` from report reason
      - Calculate `appealDeadline` (30 days from ban)
      - Hide all user's campaigns from public
-     - Send FCM notification with appeal link
+     - Send in-app notification with appeal link
      - User can appeal within 30 days
      - After 30 days with no appeal → Permanent ban (requires cron job - see Phase 5)